nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 - The type script of the created output cell must be set to the Nervos DAO script.
 - The output cell must have 8 byte length cell data, filled with all zeros.

 For convenience, a cell satisfying the above conditions will be called a `Nervos DAO deposit cell`.
-To obey CKB’s script validation logic, one also needs to include a reference to Nervos DAO type script in the `cell_deps` part of the enclosing transaction.
-Notice there’s no limit on the number of deposits completed in one transaction, more than one Nervos DAO deposit cell can be created in a single valid transaction.
+To obey CKB's script validation logic, one also needs to include a reference to Nervos DAO type script in the `cell_deps` part of the enclosing transaction.
+Notice there's no limit on the number of deposits completed in one transaction, more than one Nervos DAO deposit cell can be created in a single valid transaction.

 ## Withdraw